diptodeydip/Basic_Painter_using_GLUT/README.md

 # Basic_Painter_using_GLUT

-Graphics Lab Project

 Paint using 4 color brush

+It was developed as a course work for Graphics lab course (3/2)
-Instruction -
+## Instruction

 Run the project using Codeblocks, then: